LSSTDESC/CCL/README.md

 ## Compiling against an external version of CLASS

-`CCL` has a built-in version of `CLASS` that is used to calculate power spectra and other cosmological functions.
-This is compiled by default.
+The default installation procedure for `CCL` implies automatically downloading and installing a tagged version of `CLASS`.
 Optionally, you can also link `CCL` against an external version of `CLASS`.
 This is useful if you want to use a modified version of `CLASS`, or a different or more up-to-date version of the standard `CLASS`.

 To compile `CCL` with an external version of `CLASS`, you must first prepare the external copy so that it can be linked as a shared library.
 By default, the `CLASS` build tools create a static library.
 After compiling `CLASS` in the usual way (by running `make`), look for a static library file called ***libclass.a*** that should have been placed in the root source directory.
 Then, run the following command from that directory (Linux only):
 ````sh